Road Occupancy Permits and Driveway Widening

 An application for a Driveway Widening Permit will not be considered until such time as the Transportation Division has received ALL of the following:

-Road Occupancy and Entrance Permit Application Form for residential purposes
+- A completed Road Occupancy and Entrance Permit Application Form for residential purposes (see link at right)

 - Payment of the applicable fee and security deposit – payable via cash, cheque or